poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 - It seems [Alibaba probably won't continue releasing open weight models](https://venturebeat.com/technology/did-alibaba-just-kneecap-its-powerful-qwen-ai-team-key-figures-depart-in).

 There's plenty of other open weight models to choose from though, and I'm not too worried about the supply of them running out.
-New ones keep coming on the scene, e.g. [the Indian company Sarvam just released some big open-weight models](https://www.sarvam.ai/blogs/sarvam-30b-105b) and apparently many a number of other countries have up-and-coming sovereign AI initiatives.
+New ones keep coming on the scene, e.g. [the Indian company Sarvam just released some big open-weight models](https://www.sarvam.ai/blogs/sarvam-30b-105b) and apparently a number of other countries have up-and-coming sovereign AI initiatives.

 ## Thoughts on Regolo.ai